sts10/compound-passphrase-list-safety-checker/readme.markdown

 # Compound Passphrase List Safety Checker

 This command line tool checks whether a given passphrase word list (such as a diceware word list) has any words that can be combined to make another word on the list.
 It's written in Rust, which I am new to.
-This is very much **a work in progress**, so I'd heavily caution against trusting it for real results.
-I forked off an earlier version of [this project when it was in a simpler state](https://github.com/sts10/compound-passphrase-list-safety-checker-simple) if you want to check that out.
+This is very much **a toy project**, so I'd heavily caution against trusting it for real results. <!--I forked off an earlier version of [this project when it was in a simpler state](https://github.com/sts10/compound-passphrase-list-safety-checker-simple) if you want to check that out.-->

 I also have written [a blog post](https://sts10.github.io/2018/05/05/compound-passphrase-list-safety-checker.html) about this tool.

 Initially I wanted to make sure that no two words in [the EFF's long diceware word list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases) could be combined to make another word on the list.
 The tool here is generalized to check any such word list.

+## Disclosures

-**Disclosure**: I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
+I am not a professional researcher or statistician, and frankly I'm pretty fuzzy on some of this math.
 This code/theory/explanation could be very wrong (but hopefully not harmful?).
 If you think it could be wrong or harmful, please create an issue!

 Further disclosures: see "Caveat" section below.